macherre/R-projects/README.md

 # R-projects
-A place for projects in R (inspired by Statistics and ML courses)
+A place for projects in R (inspired by Statistics and Machine Learning courses)